echurinov/ONI-x-MATSURI/README.txt

 ONI x MATSURI is a side-scrolling platformer where the main player must fight and progress through a Japanese summer festival invaded by Oni.
-In this prototype, most of the back-end has been implemented with at least one instance of much of the core functionality.
-This includes:
-- Entity and component system
-- Sprite rendering and basic animation
-- Scene switching (Start, Game, and Game Over screens)
-- Player Controller
-- Taking and dealing damage
-- A level component builder (to be utilized in procedural generation)
-- Enemy system
-- Physics system